kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

  ##### Here is a link to the gerber files of my PCB design: https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/embeddeds/v.2%20training%20aid%20board.zip

  ##### Printed circuit boards can be ordered from any one of a multitude of fabricators.
 Compare between fabricators by visiting one or more of the fabricator comparison sites like https://www.pcbdirectory.com/get-quotations or https://pcbshopper.com or read the fabricator site collection list at https://www.eevblog.com/wiki/index.php?title=PCB_Manufacturers or search "online pcb quote".
-Breakaway pin strips will be needed: a total of 32 pins with 2.54mm pitch which will be satisfied with a single 36 position strip: https://www.arrow.com/en/products/77311-802-36lf/amphenol-fci

  I would appreciate if you ordered everything RoHS, paying a very slight extra to do so.
 Especially if you plan to send me your excess.